 "The best thing a technology leader can do is ensure that the critical systems that support the business are given the attention and financial resources needed to keep the business running 24/7 without interruption"

 As we’ve all heard over the years we need to be better, cheaper, smarter, and faster when it comes to delivering technology.
 It’s time for all business leaders to grasp the idea of innovation and digital transformation.
 Likewise, it’s not the time to reinvent the wheel—it’s important to look at emerging technologies (and your competition) and leverage these technologies to gain the competitive edge.
-Specifically, looking at artificial intelligence (AI) and chat bots to bolster turnaround times for your customers.
+Specifically, looking at artificial intelligence (AI) and chatbots to bolster turnaround times for your customers.
 With social media today, customers can be your toughest critic, and they can make or break your business.

 For my entire career, my focus has been on developing the best customer service strategy.
 Of course, this involves more than technology.
 However, without technology, you will quickly move to the last place in the competition line.
 The best thing a technology leader can do is ensure that the critical systems that support the business are given the attention and financial resources needed to keep the business running 24/7 without interruption.
-Once you know that you have a solid infrastructure environment, you can focus on more strategic goals around innovation and customer service.
-Today the focus is improving the service delivery to our customers in the most efficient and fastest time possible.
+Once you know that you have a solid infrastructure environment, you can focus on more strategic goals for innovation and customer service.
+Today the focus is on improving the service delivery to our customers in the most efficient and fastest time possible.
 One thing we are evaluating now is seeing how AI can improve our Service Desk resolution times, more specifically chatbots.
 While we currently offer many ways to get assistance from the Service Desk, we know that leveraging AI could improve first-contact resolution times, which frees up technical staff and improves our customer service.

 Several trends that were mentioned here are all part or will be part of our strategy.
-Currently, the focus has been on our data mining strategy with improving our population’s health.
+Currently, the focus has been on our data mining strategy for improving our population’s health.
 However, there have been some efforts to engage our patients in their own healthcare by using our mobile app.
 Additionally, as we replace, upgrade, or integrate the various applications we support, there has been a shift to move some of these to the cloud.
 While all of this is important and certainly keeps the environment constantly moving and evolving, we always ensure that this work and these systems fall in line with our security strategy.
 With the advent of advanced malware and bots, we have had to be more aggressive and develop a multilayered security strategy that includes AI.

 I can recall not so long ago where hospitals, clinics, and medical providers were using paper charts to take care of their patients.
 While electronic medical records have been around for 20 years, it was just in the last seven years where you were seeing a noticeable impact on patient care.
 In my assessment, the Healthcare industry has always lagged behind in technology.
 However, I truly believe the next few years will prove enormous advancements for the Healthcare industry.
 We are seeing the effects of all of this digital “disruption” and the customers (patients) are fueling this by forcing businesses to change or lose market share.